William Stanley (inventor): Funeral

 Stanley died on 14 August 1909 of a heart attack, aged 80.
 His funeral was held on 19 August, and "local flags were flown at half mast, shops closed and local people drew their curtains as a mark of respect as a cortege of 15 carriages drew past."
 The first 14 carriages were filled with family and dignitaries, whilst the 15th carried the domestic staff from Cumberlow.
 The cortege went to Elmers End Cemetery in Beckenham at walking pace and was met at the gates of the Cemetery by scholars from the School and members of staff from the firm.

-He was buried in the part of the Cemetery reserved for those who attended St. John's Church, Upper Norwood.
+Stanley was buried in the part of the Cemetery reserved for those who attended St. John's Church, Upper Norwood.
 His tomb has a fine portrait carved in stone.
 When his widow died in 1913, she was placed in the tomb beside Stanley.
 There were obituaries in several national and local newspapers and journals, including The Times, The Norwood Herald, The Norwood News, The Engineer, The Electrical Review, The Electrician, Engineering and The Journal of the Geological Society of London.
 On Saturday 22 August 2009, a memorial service in his honour was held at his grave in Beckenham Cemetery to mark the centenary of his death.